Was reminded of this post, captured in Paris, when snapping this frame...

 [continued from yesterday's post; series started 07/05]

-Within the first couple of years of our marriage I discovered a continuing education Chinese conversation class for adults being held evenings at Rice University.
-It was five weeks long and wasn't cheap, but worth every penny, as the teacher was great and to this day I've retained just about everything we learned during that class.
-Once it was finished I had the rudimentary knowledge and practice from which to launch into this journey to yet another language.
+We looked around and discovered a continuing education Chinese conversation class for adults being held evenings at Rice University.
+It was five weeks long and not cheap, but worth every penny; the teacher was great, and to this day I've retained just about everything we learned during that class.
+Once it was finished I'd really begun to learn Chinese.

-I took every opportunity to practice my newly-acquired skills on family and (a very limited number of) friends.
+I practiced my newly-acquired skills on family and (a very limited number of) friends.
 Everyone was impressed, but it was short lived, as I only had enough vocabulary to keep a conversation going for about two minutes!
 Not to mention a very limited repertoire of topics to discuss.
 But I soldiered on at the risk of boring my listeners.
-Once, I was speaking to Chenjean's dad on the telephone and when I handed the phone back he asked, "Why does Jim keep asking me if I'm busy at work?"
+Once, I was speaking to Chenjean's dad on the telephone and when I handed the phone back he asked Chenjean, "Why does Jim keep asking me if I'm busy at work?"
 Case in point...

-In the middle of this came my first real opportunity to practice and grow from the nucleus of what I'd learned in class and at home.
+In the middle of this came my first real opportunity to practice.
 When Andrew was 14 months old it was time to take him to Taiwan to meet the rest of the family...

 Subscribe to: